Workshops

 The cost of this course is £95.
 The numbers on these days are limited to 10 people.
 The price includes all tuition, course notes, a copy of one of Sally’s books, a light lunch and refreshments during the day.
 The day starts at 10 am, with arrival from 9.45 am.
 There is a final Q and A session and the course ends with afternoon tea and cake at about 4 pm.

-Date Sunday 24 March 2024 You can buy tickets for this event on Eventbrite
+Date Sunday 25 April 2025 You can buy tickets for this even on Eventbrite